Build a beautiful DIY console table to add storage and decor to your home.

 Measure up on all four legs where you want your shelves and secure them with pocket hole screws and wood glue.

 Secure the bottom of the drawer area to the top of the legs with wood glue and pocket hole screws.
 Make sure the plywood bottom is flush with the outer corners of the legs.

-Attach the drawer area back, sides and center divider to the top of the bottom piece with wood glue and pocket hole screws.
+Attach the drawer area back, sides and center divider to the top of the bottom piece according to the diagram in the build plans.
+Secure with wood glue and pocket hole screws.

 Ensure the boards are flush with the outer edge of the bottom and the center divider is centered and straight.

 Place the console table top on top and center it so there is a 1/2″ overhang all around.
 Secure to the drawer area sides, back and center divider with wood glue and finishing nails.